 For someone hoping to develop the Tempting Idea into a response to the naturalistic epistemic criterion mentioned at the beginning of this paper, Indispensabilism has three striking virtues.
-First, it claims to underwrite epistemic justification (the Tempting Idea itself is silent on the type of justification provided).
+First, it claims to underwrite epistemic justification.
 If defensible, it thus constitutes a direct rebuttal to the naturalistic criterion.
 Absent this claim, a defense of the Tempting Idea threatens to suggest that our capacity for practical deliberation dooms us - either causally or rationally - to epistemic irrationality.
-Second, Indispensabilism promises to ameliorate a
+Second, Indispensabilism promises to ameliorate a standard worry about metaethical views that violate the naturalistic criterion: that they are implausibly forced to posit a capacity to directly perceive non-

-Three clarificatory notes.
-First, strictly speaking, Enoch takes certain belief-forming methods to be indispensable.
-In calling belief in Robust Realism 'indispensable' here, we signal that, according to Enoch, it follows from the proper deployment of an indispensable method.
-We explain this part of Enoch's reasoning in more detail below (in §1).
-Second, we treat facts as the standard metaphysical relata throughout, while Enoch typically talks of truths.
-We take this change to be unobjectionable given Enoch's commitments, a point that he himself emphasizes (2011b, 5).
-Third, we talk of ethical facts, where Enoch tends to talk of normative facts.
-We mean 'ethical' here broadly, to refer to the normative and evaluative facts that govern our practical lives.
-We insist on this change in wording because epistemic facts are also normative, and because the contrast between ethical and epistemic normativity is central to our project here.
+1 Two clarificatory notes.
+First, we treat facts as the standard metaphysical relata throughout, while Enoch typically talks of truths.
+We take this change to be unobjectionable given Enoch's commitments, a point that he himself emphasizes (2011, 5).
+Second, and more importantly, we talk of ethical facts, where Enoch tends to talk of normative facts.
+We mean 'ethical' here broadly, to refer to the normative (or evaluative) facts that govern our practical lives.
+We insist on the change because epistemic facts are also normative, and because the contrast between ethical and epistemic normativity is central to our project here.

-standard worry about metaethical views that violate the naturalistic criterion: that they are forced to posit a special capacity to directly perceive non-natural ethical facts.
+natural ethical facts.
 A proponent of Indispensabilism can argue that our justification for belief in such facts is explained by the deliberative indispensability of such belief, rather than by a mythical perceptual capacity.
 A third virtue of Indispensabilism is its neutrality concerning the nature and grounds of ethical facts.
 One might try to defend the Tempting Idea in part by arguing that facts about indispensability explain the fundamental ethical facts.
 By contrast with this approach, if Indispensabilism could be defended, it might be adapted to permit proponents of a variety of metaethical views to vindicate the Tempting Idea.

-For these reasons, we take Indispensabilism to be an important thesis.
+For these reasons, we take Indispensabilism to be an important and well-motivated thesis.
 However, in this paper, we argue that Indispensabilism should be rejected.
 The core reason is this: Indispensabilism conflicts with part of what is distinctive of epistemic justification.